 Nursing is one of the most controversial decisions you can make as a new parent.
 The research alone can consume you and make you feel like you’re deciding the fate of your child’s entire future.
-Hardcore “breast is best” advocates lay the guilt on thick, and often make it sound like anything BUT breast is practically poison.
+Hardcore “breast is best” advocates lay the guilt on thick.
+They often make it sound like anything BUT breast is practically poison.

-I have news for you… your child’s success in this world does not depend on your boobs.
+I have news for you… Your child’s success in this world does not depend on your boobs.
 Think of all the successful people out there.
 Think of your friends whom you adore, are kind, funny, intelligent, and everything a good human being should be.
 Do you think they were ALL breastfed?
-Pretty sure not.
+Probably not.

-When you come across someone you admire, or aspire to be like, what kind of questions do you ask them in order to find out how they’ve accomplished what they have?
+What about when you come across someone you admire, or aspire to be like.
+What kind of questions do you ask them in order to find out how they’ve accomplished what they have?
 I guarantee it never even occurs to you to ask “Hey, did your mom nurse you when you were a baby?
 Is that how you were able to [insert major achievement]?”
 (Or at least it’s not your very first question.
 If it is, you may want to start with something more like “Hey, what did you study in college?” instead.)

 Case in point, my husband was not nursed and I think he’s pretty damn amazing, intelligent, hot, funny, an exceptional father, and all around everything a good person should be.

 The Best and Worst of Why I Nursed

 All that being said, I nursed both of my kids, and the thought of nursing a baby is probably the only thing in this entire world that could get me to have my tubes untied.
 Don’t get me wrong, I love those kids more than life itself.
 But if I’m being completely honest, the idea of nursing again played a big part in me wanting a second.

 When I decided to breastfeed with my first, it wasn’t solely for the baby’s health benefits you read about.
 I didn’t even know that it’s the best postpartum diet plan out there.
 I mostly wanted to do it because I’m stubborn.